lindseyasterman/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-Using R to perform a multiple linear regression analysis, collect summary statistics and run t-tests to determine statistical differences
+Using R: perform a multiple linear regression analysis, collect summary statistics and run t-tests to determine statistical differences.

 ## Linear Regression to Predict MPG
 I was able to generate the following linear regression model and determine the p-value and r-squared value with the following code.